jSquirrel/nutforms-web-client/docs/en/usage.md

 });
 ```

-You can even disable some fields base on security preconditions (e.g., user roles)
+You can even disable some fields based on security preconditions (e.g., user roles)
 by listening to MODEL_BUILT action and altering widget mapping function.
 **Note:** This example assumes that you have widgets for both enabled and disabled fields.
 Alternatively, you can
 listen to `MODEL_RENDERED` event and manually disable all the unwanted fields.